ClickFunnels vs LeadPages

 The Bottom Line

-Again, until the full list is unlocked in the launch, it will be difficult to give an accurate judgement on which platform has more pages and what types of pages they have.
+Again, until the full list is unlocked in the launch, it will be difficult to give an accurate judgment on which platform has more pages and what types of pages they have.
 We’ll most likely compare more of their features in future blog posts.

 This means that you can recognize a LeadPage (Landing Page) from a mile away and when people (the normal non-internet marketers) start noticing the similarity between all these page designs it’ll be more obvious that people are trying to squeeze a lead out of them.
 Having said that, I’m confident the crew at LeadPages will be smart enough to adapt and start churning out more high-quality pages more often to give their users more variety.